 • sensory area (e.g. sand, water, malleable materials)

 • musical instruments

 Opening Hours and Pattern of Attendance

 The Nursery is open from 8am - 5pm daily and operates on a term time basis in line with the rest of the school.
 The Nursery is closed on public holidays and inset days.
 The school calendar can be viewed here.

 Children can attend for half or full day sessions.
 The Nursery operates a flexible system of attendance where parents can select sessions that fit around work and family life.
 There is no minimum amount of sessions that children are expected to attend.
-Information about fees can be downloaded from the “Prospective Families” page of the school website.
+Click here for more information about our Nursery fees.

 All staff in the Nursery are fully qualified and have extensive experience of working with children in the area of Early Learning and Childcare.
 All staff participate in regular professional development training to improve skills, knowledge and enhance their awareness of change within the sector.

 Our Nursery uniform consists of a polo shirt and fleece in school colours and are available for purchase from the school Uniform Department.